 This is an example of content funnel mapping.

 - Connect keywords to intent.
-“How to” keywords belong in TOFU, “vs” or “best for” keywords in MOFU, and brand+review keywords in BOFU.
+According to Semrush, pages that comprehensively satisfy user intent tend to perform better in organic search because they answer more related questions and keep users engaged.
+“How to” keywords belong in TOFU, “vs” or “best for” keywords in MOFU, and brand + review keywords in BOFU.

 - By doing this, you may be able to avoid keyword competition, which occurs when several websites rank for the same term, confusing search engines and people alike.